microsoft/object-basin/README.md

 const basin = new Basin<any>()

 // Stream a string.
-// We need `$.` when the key does not exist yet. basin.setCursor({ jsonPath: '$.message' }) basin.write("ello") // "ello"
+// `$.` is needed when the key does not exist yet. basin.setCursor({ jsonPath: '$.message' }) basin.write("ello") // "ello"

+// Append to the end of the string. basin.setCursor({ jsonPath: 'message', position: -1 }) basin.write(" World") // "ello World"
+basin.write("!") // "ello World!"
+basin.items // { message: "ello World!" }

+// Insert at the beginning of the string. basin.setCursor({ jsonPath: 'message', position: 0 }) basin.write("H") // "Hello World!"
+basin.items // { message: "Hello World!" }

+// Stream a string.
 basin.setCursor({ jsonPath: 'message', position: -1 })
-basin.write(" World") // "ello World"
+basin.write(" It's") // "Hello World!
+It's"
-basin.items // { message: 'ello World' }

-// Insert at the beginning of the string. basin.setCursor({ jsonPath: 'message', position: 0 }) basin.write("H") // "Hello World"
-basin.items // { message: 'Hello World' }

-// Append to the end of the string. basin.setCursor({ jsonPath: 'message', position: -1 }) basin.write("!") // "Hello World!"
-basin.items // { message: 'Hello World!' }
+basin.write(" nice ") // "Hello World!
+It's nice "
+basin.write("to stream") // "Hello World!
+It's nice to stream" basin.write(" to you.") // "Hello World!
+It's nice to stream to you."

 // Stream parts of an object.
 basin.setCursor({ jsonPath: '$.object' })